 Hidden halo setting - Micro-pavé diamonds tucked beneath the oval center stone add sparkle visible only in profile, a sophisticated, subtle upgrade to a solitaire setting.

 Three-stone setting - An oval center flanked by two smaller ovals, rounds, or pears creates a balanced, symbolic ring.
-The combination of an oval center with pear side stones is particularly harmonious, the shapes complement each other's curves naturally.
+The combination of an oval center with pear side stones is particularly harmonious - the shapes complement each other's curves naturally.

-Pavé band - An oval center on a pavé-set band is one of the most consistently popular engagement ring combinations for oval cuts, continuous sparkle that flows from band to stone without interruption.
+Pavé band - An oval center on a pavé-set band is one of the most consistently popular engagement ring combinations for oval cuts, with continuous sparkle that flows from band to stone without interruption.

 East-West setting - The oval set horizontally across the finger creates a bold, contemporary look.
 The wide, short silhouette reads very differently from the classic vertical orientation, modern, architectural, and distinctive.